Noctem/Monocle/README.md

 - closely emulates the client to reduce CAPTCHAs and bans
 - automatic device_info generation and retention
 - aims at being very stable for long-term runs
-- able to map entire city (or larger area) in real time
+- able to map entire city (or larger area)
 - reports for gathered data
 - asyncio coroutines
 - support for Bossland's hashing server